6 Steps to Optimizing Retail Category Pages [+ Winning Examples]

 2. Internal Linking: By adding internal links to your category page, you can boost rankings.
 This can be in the form of related products or links to other subcategories.

-4. Load Speed: Page speed, or “page load time,” is an important Google ranking factor. eCommerce managers should be reviewing and tweaking category and collection load speeds regularly.
+5. Load Speed: Page speed, or “page load time,” is an important Google ranking factor and can be monitored during a technical SEO audit. eCommerce managers should be reviewing and tweaking category and collection load speeds regularly.

 [Source: Moz]